Amanda Owen: Television and radio

 Owen also filmed a couple of reports for Live: Winter on the Farm broadcast on Channel 5 between 6–9 December 2021.
 Reuben Owen also filmed a feature for this series and appeared on the last episode of the series, joining The Yorkshire Vet's Shona Searson and Manchester chocolatier Sarah Gallacher at Cannon Hall Farm with Rob and Dave Nicholson.

 In 2022, Leeds-based Wise Owl Films hired Owen to present a new farming series which would join farm-based programmes like Matt Baker: Our Farm in the Dales in More4's schedules.

 Unlike Baker's Dales series or her Channel 5 programme, she will visit other farms in Amanda Owen's Extraordinary Farming Lives, set to be a six-part series of 60 minute programmes.

 In November 2022, Channel 5 confirmed that Our Yorkshire Farm would not be returning to the channel in its original form, with a three-part spin-off programme called Beyond The Yorkshire Farm: Reuben & Clive due to be launched on the channel on 6 December 2022.
 This spin-off series will show the father and son duo launching a digging business venture alongside Reuben's friend Tom McWhirter and Reuben's girlfriend Sarah Dow, which sees them in the Cumbrian village of Langwathby digging out a series of ponds.

 In 2024, Channel 5 confirmed that another spin-off Reuben: Life in the Dales will be broadcast in April 2024 which once again will see the trio from the previous spin-off series and the first episode was broadcast on 25 April 2024.

-In September 2024, Channel 4 commissioned Our Farm Next Door a ten-part series featuring herself, her ex-husband Clive and their fully grown-up children renovating a derelict farmhouse and the first episode was broadcast on 14 October 2024.
+In September 2024, Channel 4 commissioned four series of Our Farm Next Door: Amanda, Clive and Kids a ten-part series featuring herself, her ex-husband Clive and their fully grown-up children renovating a derelict farmhouse and the first episode of the first series was broadcast on 14 October 2024 followed by the second series on 29 April 2025 and the third series on 19 January 2026.
+The fourth and final series is scheduled to air on 5 October 2026.